Faculty and Staff

 School of Music

-Sarah Jackson is the Cello Coordinator of the Suzuki Strings at the University of South Carolina.
+Sarah Jackson is the Assistant Director of the Suzuki Strings at the University of South Carolina.
 She holds a Master of Music degree from Roosevelt University and a Bachelor of Music from the University of South Carolina, both in cello performance.
 She has studied cello and Suzuki pedagogy with Dr. Tanya Carey.
 She taught cello lessons and classes for several years at the Hyde Park Suzuki Institute and the MAGIC program in Chicago.
 In South Carolina, she studied with Dr. Robert Jesselson and taught in the USC String Project and other community programs.

 Ms. Jackson was an associate member of the Civic Orchestra of Chicago and performed in the Kankakee Valley Symphony Orchestra.
 Ms. Jackson also plays in a string quartet with her three sisters and is the cellist in the jazz group, "Swing 42".